Cleveland victim's family: We forgive killer

 Godwin-Baines added, "It's just what our parents taught us.
 They didn't talk it, they lived it.
 Neighbors would do things to us, and we would say, 'Dad, are we going to forgive them really?'
 And he would say, 'Yes, we have to.' "

-Cooper asked the sisters if they had a message for Stephens.
+In the interview that was conducted before Stephens' death, Cooper asked the sisters if they had a message for him.

 "I would say turn yourself in, that would be No. 1," Debbie Godwin said.